Physical Activity Readiness Questionnaire

 Do you lose you balance because of dizziness or do you ever lose consciousness?

 Do you have a bone or joint problem (for example, back, knee, or hip) that could be made worse by a change in your physical activity?

 Is your doctor currently prescribing medication for your blood pressure or heart condition?

 Do you know of any other reason why you should not do physical activity?

 You MUST consult with your doctor to clarify that it is safe for you to become physically active at this current time and in your current state of health.
 Once you have done so, you must come back to this form and tick below to confirm so.

 NO to all questions:

-It is reasonably safe for you to participate in physical activity, gradually building up from your current ability level.
-A fitness appraisal can help determine your ability levels.
+It is reasonably safe for you to participate in physical activity.
+You should exercise caution in determining what you feel is a safe & reasonable level of exertion for you as an individual based on your current fitness level.
+Seeking a fitness appraisal can help you to determine your ability levels.